jeremybusk/me/README.md

 * OpenTelemetry
 * Fluent Bit
 * Packet capture / analytics tooling
-* Custom tooling, primarily using Go, as needed.
+* Custom tooling, primarily using Go & SQL stores, as needed.

 ### Distributed Event Streaming Pub/Sub

-Apache Kafka or the lighter non Java NATS - Azure Event Hubs & others in the past but Kafka ecosystem is tough to beat.
+Apache Kafka or the lighter non-Java using NATS - You can use cloud like Azure Event Hubs & others but Kafka ecosystem is tough to beat.

 ### Infrastructure / Platforms